talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         Integer applicationId = 56; // Integer | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
         Integer pageSize = 1000; // Integer | The number of items in the response.
         Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
         String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
-To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
+To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
+This is due to performance limitations.
         Boolean withTotalResultSize = true; // Boolean | When this flag is set, the result includes the total size of the result, across all pages.
 This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.
         BigDecimal campaignId = new BigDecimal(); // BigDecimal | Filter results by campaign ID.
         String name = "name_example"; // String | The name of the store.
         String integrationId = "integrationId_example"; // String | The integration ID of the store.
         String query = "query_example"; // String | Filter results by `name` or `integrationId`.
         try {
-            InlineResponse20044 result = apiInstance.listStores(applicationId, pageSize, skip, sort, withTotalResultSize, campaignId, name, integrationId, query);
+            InlineResponse20047 result = apiInstance.listStores(applicationId, pageSize, skip, sort, withTotalResultSize, campaignId, name, integrationId, query);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling ManagementApi#listStores");